This blog may contain affiliate links. Read our disclosure policy for more info.

 Perth is one of our favorite places in the world!
 This Australian oasis is where I was born and raised, so rest assured I know it inside and out.
 I lived here for over 20 years and still have family here, so we are back to visit as often as we can.

-This city is where you’ll find gorgeous beaches, parks, breathtaking coastline views, and a bustling city center with restaurants, nightclubs, and museums.
+This city is where you’ll find gorgeous beaches, epic tours, parks, breathtaking coastline views, and a bustling city center with restaurants, nightclubs, and museums.
 With beautiful weather, especially in the summer, the outdoor lifestyle reigns supreme here – from surfing to swimming to fishing or golfing, you’ll be spending lots of time in the sun.

 Whether you’re watching a sunset while eating fish and chips or taking a selfie with the adorable quokkas while exploring Rottnest Island, the relaxed and fun atmosphere around Perth is a huge draw.